Varendraaa/varendraaa.github.io/content/projects/game-engine/index.md

 ## Background

 I had a couple projects that I was interested in doing for my thesis project:
-- A Spacecraft Mission Visualiser
+- A Spacecraft Mission Visualiser program, for S.T.A.R Dundee's PANGU project.
 - A Computer Vision System for Soil Evaluation (the old geoscientist in me was screaming "**Put me in chief!**")
 - 3D Game Engine Development